pingcap/tidb-lightning/docs/en_US/02-Deployment.md

     - 16 GB+ memory
     - 1 TB+ SSD, preferring higher read speed
     - 10 Gigabit network card
-    - `tidb-lightning` would fully consumes all CPU cores when running, and deploying on a dedicated machine is highly recommended.
+    - `tidb-lightning` fully consumes all CPU cores when running, and deploying on a dedicated machine is highly recommended.
         If not possible, `tidb-lightning` could be deployed together with other components like `tidb-server`, and limiting the CPU usage via the `region-concurrency` setting.